decentralized-identity/jwt-vc-presentation-profile/spec/spec.md

 To strengthen trust between the Verifier/RP and End-user, a Verifier/RP's DID must be bound to its website.
 This proves the Verifier/RP controls both the DID and the origin and allows the End-user to verify this relationship.
 To bind an owner of a DID to a controller of a certain origin, Well Known DID Configuration MUST be used as defined in [[ref: Well Known DID]].

-Validation of Domain Linkage Credentials by the wallet MUST follow the steps given in the [[ref: Well Known DID]] specification.
+Validation of Domain Linkage Credentials by the Wallet MUST follow the steps given in the [[ref: Well Known DID]] specification.
 To check validity of the Domain Linkage Credential, expiration property MUST be taken into account.
 Additional checks, e.g. of revocation, are not required by this profile.
 Since the Verifier/RP manages Domain Linkage Credentials and directly updates the DID Configuration Resource, the usage of a credentialStatus property for revocation in a Domain Linkage Credential typically is of little use.

 When creating a Verifier/RP's DID, the domain linked to that DID MUST be included in a `serviceEndpoint` property of the DID Document as shown in a non-normative response below: